sileshn/ManjaroWSL2/README.md

 make clean
 ```

-## How to run docker in ManjaroWSL without using docker desktop
+## How to run docker in ManjaroWSL2 without using docker desktop
 Install docker.
 ```dos
 sudo pacman -S docker